Scientific Name

 Description

-Soaking the soil in which the Hellebore is growing helps the Hellebore plant to look its best.
-Hellebore care includes removal of older leaves when they appear damaged.
+Soaking the soil where the Hellebore is growing helps it look its best.
+Hellebore care includes removing older leaves when they appear damaged.
 Care for Hellebores should also include careful fertilization.
-Too much nitrogen may result in lush foliage and a shortage of blooms.
+Too much nitrogen can lead to lush foliage and a shortage of blooms.

 Plant Hellebore seeds in the fall.
-A 60-day moist chilling period is needed when planting seeds of the Hellebore plant.
-Planting seed in fall allows this to happen naturally in areas with cold winters.
+A 60-day moist-chilling period is required when planting Hellebore seeds.
+Planting seeds in the fall allows this to happen naturally in areas with cold winters.
 Wait three to four years for blooms on young plants grown from seed.
-Divide overgrown clumps in spring, after flowering or in autumn… – See more at: How to Grow and Care for Hellebores.
+Divide overgrown clumps in spring, after flowering, or in fall.

 Links